carlsednaoui/ouibounce/README.md

 ## Installation
 Download the [minified](build/ouibounce.min.js) or [unminified](build/ouibounce.js) script and include it on your page.
 OuiBounce is wrapped by a [umd wrapper](https://github.com/ForbesLindesay/umd), so if you are using _requirejs/amd_ or _commonjs/browserify_, it will still work fine.

-You can also get OuiBounce from [cdnjs.com](http://cdnjs.com/).
+You can also get OuiBounce from [cdnjs.com](http://cdnjs.com/libraries/ouibounce/).

-- Regular version: `//cdnjs.cloudflare.com/ajax/libs/ouibounce/0.0.4/ouibounce.js`
-- Minified version: `//cdnjs.cloudflare.com/ajax/libs/ouibounce/0.0.4/ouibounce.min.js`

-_* You might need to add `http:` at the beginning of the url for local development_

 ### Usage
 1. Create a hidden modal